Okerew/Neural-Web/README.md

 - #### `applyMetaControllerAdaptations(Neuron* neurons, float* weights, MetaController* metaController, int max_neurons)` : Applies adaptations from the meta-controller to the network.
 Makes changes to the network based on the meta-controller's instructions.
 - #### `selectOptimalMetaDecisionPath(Neuron* neurons, float* weights, int* connections, float* input_tensor, int max_neurons, MetaLearningState* meta_learning_state, MetacognitionMetrics* metacognition)` : Selects the optimal meta-decision path based on meta-learning state and metacognition metrics.
 Chooses the best course of action based on the meta-learning state and metacognition metrics.
 - #### `adaptNetworkDynamic(Neuron* neurons, float* weights, DynamicParameters* params, float performance_delta, float* input_tensor)` : Adapts the network dynamically based on performance delta and input tensor.
 Makes real-time adjustments to the network based on its performance.
+- #### `void freeSpecializationSystem(NeuronSpecializationSystem *system)` : Frees memory allocated for the specialization system.
+Releases resources used by the specialization system.
+- #### `void printSpecializationStats(NeuronSpecializationSystem *system)` : Prints statistics about the specialization system.
+Displays information about the specialization of the network's neurons.
+- #### `float evaluateSpecializationEffectiveness(NeuronSpecializationSystem, *system float network_performance)` : Evaluates the effectiveness of the specialization system.
+Calculates the overall effectiveness of the specialization system based on network performance.
+- #### `void updateSpecializationImportance(NeuronSpecializationSystem *system, float network_performance, float error_rate,  Neuron *neurons)` : Updates the importance of the specialization system.
+Adjusts the importance of the specialization system based on network performance and error rate.
+- #### `void applySpecializations(NeuronSpecializationSystem *system, Neuron *neurons,  float *weights, int *connections, int max_neurons, int max_connections)` : Applies specializations to the network.
+Makes changes to the network based on the specialization system's instructions.
+- #### `void detectSpecializations(NeuronSpecializationSystem *system, Neuron *neurons, int max_neurons, float *input_tensor, float *target_outputs, float *previous_outputs, float *previous_states)` : Detects specializations in the network.
+Identifies regions of the network that need special attention.

 ### Dynamic Parameters and Optimization